azul3d/gfx/README.md

 # Azul3D - gfx

 This repository hosts Azul3D's graphics packages.
+For examples please see the `example` directory.

 | Package | Description |
 |---------|-------------|